-However, we found in the review that few publications explicitly stated which stage of the policy process they were focusing on in their work.
-Where this was made clear we note it in the tabulated annotated bibliography, although in most cases, the authors did not state it.
+The review conducted in 2012 for the first version of this paper also found that few publications explicitly stated which stage of the policy process they were focusing on in their work.
+Where this was made clear it is noted in the tabulated annotated bibliography, although in most cases, the authors did not state it.
 Most publications did not include a section presenting their conceptual framework.
-In some cases, we found an implicit analytical framework based on the concepts or variables around which the narrative description of the case study or the discussion is organised.
+In some cases, an implicit analytical framework was based on the concepts or variables around which the narrative description of the case study or the discussion is organised.